 Broiler and frizzle feathered strains had the lowest values of genetic differentiation (Gst) among the loci within and across the chicken populations.
 This might be because the two loci had a high number of shared alleles across the loci in the studied chicken populations.
 The mean value of Gst observed in this study reveals a low population differentiation between the studied populations.
-These variations, which is in the range obtained by Prajapati et al, (2017), occurred as a result of series of changes undergone by the different poultry breeds over the years.
+These variations, which are in the range obtained by Prajapati et al, (2017), occurred as a result of a series of changes undergone by the different poultry breeds over the years.

-Normal feathered and frizzle feathered strains had the highest gene flow rate (Nm), which is the number of migrants per generation, across the three chicken populations, which might be the result of its high number of shared alleles among the chicken population.
+Normal feathered and frizzle feathered strains had the highest gene flow rate (Nm), which is the number of migrants per generation, across the three chicken populations, which might be the result of the high number of shared alleles among the chicken population.
 The mean Nm value derived in these populations is at zero, thereby revealing an insignificant level of gene flow among the chicken populations.
-This result is not in agreement with the findings of Olowofeso et al. (2016) and Oni et al. (2017), who reported a mean Nm value above zero.
+This result is contrary to the findings of Olowofeso et al. (2016) and Oni et al. (2017), who reported a mean Nm value above zero.

 Population differentiation was examined by Wright’s F-Statistics (FST) which provide important insights into the evolutionary processes that influence the structure of genetic variation within and among populations and they are among the most widely used descriptive statistics in population and evolutionary genetics (Holsinger and Weir, 2009).
 In the current study, the global FST over all loci and across the populations indicates a low degree of genetic differentiation among populations and this justifies the values of Gst obtained for the three populations of chickens.
 The values of Fst obtained in the current study were low and agreed with the findings reported by Ozdemir and Cassandro (2017), Berima et al. (2013) and Touko et al. (2015).